connectomicslab/connectomemapper3/paper/paper.md

   can be set from configuration files in `.json` format.
 Empowered by the nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.
-To maximize accessibility and re-usability of the tool, the implemented pipelines are encapsulated in software image containers in concordance to the BIDS App standard [@GorgolewskiBIDSMethods:2017].
+To maximize accessibility and re-usability of the tool, the implemented pipelines are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance to the BIDS App standard [@GorgolewskiBIDSMethods:2017].
 This means that the BIDS App of CMP3 can be run on diversity of datasets Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large-scale analysis.

 ![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
 It has a modular architecture composed of three different pipelines (anatomical, diffusion and